What you can do

 Still worried that even if you cut down on some of your flying, other people won’t – so there’s no point you making the sacrifice?
 Or that there isn’t much point in us taking a stand on aviation carbon emissions when rapidly developing countries are increasing theirs?
 Then help make sure politicians and policymakers set the right level playing field for aviation both nationally and internationally.

 We don’t set out to demonise the aviation industry.
 But we do think that for various reasons the sector has tended to fall through the net when it comes to developing collective measures to managing environmental impacts and that actually there’s no justification for giving aviation special treatment.
 We’re making progress; first the EU and now, finally, the UN, are feeling the heat in terms of the need for urgent measures to bring aviation emissions under control.
-But there’s a whole lot more to do over the coming years.
+But there’s a whole lot more to do.

 - Take part in some meetings by videoconferencing.
 The advantages of videoconferencing, including time saved and increased productivity, are well known.
 Moving some internal staff meetings to videoconferences in large organisations can be an effective way of reducing business flights